Solid white (chicken plumage): History

-Most chicken plumage color genetic factors were manipulated during domestication by selection and crossings, which led to the modern chicken breeds, but there are no historical records of when or were the first chicken breeds with solid white plumage arose.
+Most chicken plumage color genetic factors were manipulated during domestication by selection and crossings, which led to the modern chicken breeds, but there are no historical records of when or where the first chicken breeds with solid white plumage arose.
 In the creation of new white breeds, white color have been sometimes introduced from breeds of solid white plumage.
 Rhode Island White arose from the work of J. Alonzo Jocoy of Peacedale, Rhode Island, which began in 1888.
 Developed through crosses of Partridge Cochins, White Wyandottes, and the rose comb type of White Leghorn, it was solidified as a breed by 1903.
 And it was first accepted into the American Poultry Association's Standard of Perfection in 1922.
 Moderately popular up until the 1960s, it is now a relatively rare fowl.

 On the other hand, there is not a unique genetic mutation for solid white plumage color.
 There are two very well known autosomal major mutations leading to solid white plumage color, but also a number of complementary mutations properly combined may reduce or restrict pigment with a sufficient intensity to produce a final solid white plumage color, even in the absence of the major mutations for white.
 Most varieties of solid white plumage chickens belong to some of the first two major mutations leading to solid white plumage color.
 These are commonly regarded as "dominant white" and "recessive white" according to the major mutation involved.
 The term "dominant white" has also been applied in genetic literature to a mutation producing white coat color in horses.

 Four different recessive albino or albino-like mutations which also produce white plumage color in the chicken were also reported in literature, but those are not typical of any breed of chicken, and may be associated to a reduced perinatal viability or a deficient vision.